crwlrsoft/url/README.md

-Mozilla's [Public Suffix List](https://publicsuffix.org/list/) is parsed and stored in a file in this package to be able to extract the domain suffix from a url's host component.
+Mozilla's [Public Suffix List](https://publicsuffix.org/list/) is parsed and stored in a file in this package to be able to extract the domain suffix from a URL's host component.
 It should be updated with every new release of this package.
 If you need to get the latest version of the list immediately, because a particular new suffix isn't included in the list in this repository, you can update it using the following composer command: